XenitAB/gitops-promotion/README.md

 ## Troubleshooting

 **GitHub PR creation says "could not set auto-merge on PR"**: Your repository is not properly configured to allow pull request auto-merge.
-Pleae see the configuration section above for information on how to do this.
+Please see the configuration section above for information on how to do this.

 ## Building